Channahon Divorce Attorney

 - Child Support – The parent with the visitation schedule might have to pay the primary custodial parent child support in order to contribute to the cost of raising the children.
 The law sets out a formula to calculate the amount of child support.

 - The Division of Marital Property – The division of marital property relates to how the property that you and your spouse obtained during the course of your marriage will be divided upon your divorce.
 In Illinois, property is divided in a manner that is considered equitable and fair rather than 50/50.
 There are many factors that can affect how your property will be divided, such as your relative standings in life, your relative abilities to support yourselves financially, your levels of education, your personal contributions to the marriage, and more.

 - Spousal Support – Spousal support is commonly called alimony, and it refers to payments made by one spouse to the other to help minimize any income disparity between the two.
 Spousal support can be paid during the course of the divorce and/or post-divorce, but it rarely goes on indefinitely.
 Further, spousal support is by no means a given.
 The purpose of spousal support is to help ensure that both spouses are able to retain their standard of living.

 An Experienced Channahon Divorce Attorney Can Help You with Your Divorce Concerns

-Divorce is nothing if not a difficult transition, but the dedicated divorce attorneys at Sabuco, Beck, Hansen & Massino in Channahon are here to help.
+Divorce is nothing if not a difficult transition, but the dedicated divorce attorneys at Sabuco Beck in Channahon are here to help.
 Our dedicated legal team is committed to helping you obtain an outcome that works well for you and your children.
 We’re on your side, so please don’t hesitate to contact us for more information today.